golang/tools/internal/mcp/design/design.md

 We find the similarity in names among the three server types to be confusing, and we could not discover any uses of the session methods in the open-source ecosystem.
-Furthermore, we believe that a server factor (`getServer`) provides equivalent functionality as the per-session logic of mcp-go, with a smaller API surface and fewer overlapping concepts.
+Furthermore, we believe that a server factory (`getServer`) provides equivalent functionality as the per-session logic of mcp-go, with a smaller API surface and fewer overlapping concepts.